 Beatitudes.
 The term is used to designate the condition of individuals or groups who are faithful or righteous and who may therefore expect to enjoy the favor of God.
-Such blessings were expected to be realized in this life…” (Watson Mills, ed., Mercer Dictionary of the Bible; Mercer University Press, Macon, GA, 1990, pp. 92–93).
+Such blessings were expected to be realized in this life…”b

 It is a distortion of the text to interpret the Beatitudes as referring to this life.
-Although there are certain aspects that do apply today, such as a pure-hearted person seeing God more clearly than someone with an impure heart, the primary emphasis is on the future.
+Although there are certain aspects that do apply today, such as a pure-hearted person seeing God more clearly than someone with an impure heart, the primary emphasis of the Beatitudes is on the future.
 Students of the Bible must understand the difference between “interpretation” and “application.”
 “Interpretation” is what the verse is actually saying—what it means.
 “Application” is how a person can apply the verse or an insinuation from the verse in his own life.
-Someone may say he is “blessed” by God because he is “poor in spirit” (i.e., humble) and refer to Matthew 5:3.
-However, that is not the primary meaning of the verse, even though the person applies it to his life.
+Some people may say that they are “blessed” by God because they are “poor in spirit” (i.e., humble) and refer to Matthew 5:3.
+However, that is not the primary meaning of the verse, even though a person may apply it to their life.
 A more accurate application (and interpretation) of his idea would come from his using 1 Peter 5:5.

 How can “Blessed are those who mourn, for they will be comforted” be accurately applied to this life when many people who mourn die without ever being comforted?
 Or, how can “Blessed are the meek, for they will inherit the earth” be applied to this life?
 Many meek people never own land and most never “inherit” any land at all.
 These blessings relate to the future, and Christ was simply teaching what the prophets of long ago had taught.
 He was rebuilding the walls of doctrine that had been torn down by years of unbelief.